reza-mirjahanian/usdc-transfer-analyzer/README.md

 - 💡 Document the project, including setup instructions, API usage, and a brief overview of the architecture and technologies used.
 - 💡 Write unit tests for the data aggregation and API functionalities.
 - 💡 Add Swagger UI.
-- 💡 Caching with Redis
+- 💡 Caching with Redis.
-- 💡 Include API versioning,
+- 💡 Include API versioning.
+- 💡 rate-limiting.
-- 💡 rate-limiting,
+- 💡 Use Kafka for queue.